 If you walk around in Barcelona, keep your eyes open for small gatherings of stalls and people.
 On several occasions, I bumped into farmer’s markets or flea markets in Barcelona.
 Great for shopping or getting some snacks.
-For a couple of euro’s, try a class of cava or a cone filled with several cheeses.
+For a couple of euro’s, try a glass of cava or a cone filled with several kinds of cheese.
 I found these impromptu experiences one of the best I had in Barcelona.

 12. Eat Churros